-The reason is that GPT (get-paid-to) sites had been around since the early 2000s, and provided similar opportunities.
+The reason is that GPT (get-paid-to) sites have been around since the early 2000s and provided similar opportunities.

-The crucial difference is that, in the past, gpt platforms didn’t pay for installing apps because, well, there were no apps!
+The crucial difference is that, in the past, gpt platforms didn’t pay for installing apps because there were none.

-Just like most gpt sites, companies required users to accumulate a specific amount of points to cash out.
+Like most gpt sites, companies require users to accumulate specific points to cash out.

-This strategy encouraged people to use the app for some time to be able to get paid.
+This strategy encouraged people to use the app for some time to get paid.

-It’s a smart tactic that would be exploited a few years later by unscrupulous app developers.
+It’s a clever tactic that unscrupulous app developers would exploit a few years later.

 The Down of Sweepstakes Apps